This is part of my Deep Dive series into religious hot topics. For more deep dives, check out my resources page.

 These policies have been devastating for everyone, including white working-class Americans.

 In order to get people to vote for them despite policies that harm the very people they claim to help, Christian nationalist politicians resort to scapegoating.
-They tell the racist myth that the reason white Americans are struggling is because of immigrants or Muslims or “welfare queens” or Democrats are taking opportunities away from us – by which they mean white American Christians.
+They tell the racist myth that the reason white Americans are struggling is because immigrants or Muslims or “welfare queens” or Democrats are taking opportunities away from us – by which they mean white American Christians.

 Marjorie Taylor Greene recently stated that Republicans, “…need to be the party of nationalism and I’m a Christian, and I say it proudly, we should be Christian nationalists.”